tale-toul/OCP4baremetalIPI/README.md

 If a local server is going to be used, install and update the Operating System, register it with Red Hat (if using RHEL), and install the libvirt packages, check the section [Setup the physical host in AWS](#setup-the-physical-host-in-aws) for more details.

-## Provisioning Network Based Architecture Design
+## Provisioning Network Based Architecture

 The architecture design for this cluster is as follows:
 * Uses libvirt/KVM based virtual machines.